-Seeing them in this way enables us, and will continue to enable us, to identify who were part of their family; as well as identify those enslaved people who were not a part of their family.
+Seeing them in this way enables us, and will continue to enable us, to identify who was part of their family; as well as identify those enslaved people who were not a part of their family.

 For instance, a few things have already become apparent.
 There were two distinct groups of enslaved people who were kept within the Williams family.

-The first group were enslaved people who were always kept within the Williams family.
+The first group was enslaved people who were always kept within the Williams family.
 Their descendants, and their descendants, were also held within the Williams family.
 DNA strongly suggests the enslaved who continued to be held by the family were its blood relations.

-The second group were enslaved people who were sold to people outside of the family.
+The second group was enslaved people who were sold to people outside of the family.
 The team surmises these were not blood kin to the Williams family.
 Deeds of sale are beginning to support this hypothesis.
 The enslaved people who were bought by the Williams from outside the extended family are tending to be the same enslaved people who were sold to people outside of this family.

 We wouldn’t be able to make these connections and associations without a family tree like this project’s tree.